rr-/szurubooru/README.md

-This is rewrite of `szurubooru` 0.9.x that intends to
+This is rewrite of [`szurubooru` 0.9.x](https://github.com/rr-/szurubooru) that intends to:

-- Improve user experience within frontend.
-No more vertical user list.
-Better upload form, larger thumbnails, make top navigation stay out of user way.
+- Improve user experience: better upload form, larger thumbnails, make top navigation stay out of user way.
 Maybe other goodies!
-- Finally define sane REST API (with no bullshit such as SQL queries, request timings or exception stack traces this time)
+- Finally define sane REST API without unnecessary blobs and with proper documentation.
 - Simplify registration - user registers, and they're able to post.
-No activation e-mails, no nothing (email's going to be used **ONLY** for password reminders, yes, *not even* for confirmation).
-Note that you will have control over permissions, user ranks and the default user rank, so you might be able to setup a system where user needs to be approved by mod to join the community.
-- Maybe simplify permission system
-- Ditch PHP in favor of something more serious (python 3.5)
-- Ditch in-house JS monstrosities in favor of something more serious (I've got EmberJS on my radar)
-- Replace dependencies such as composer, npm, grunt, and all that crap with just python, and a few pip packages
+(You'll still be able to make it kind of invite-only via default permissions.)
+- Replace PHP with Python 3.5.
+- Replace prior JS mess with proper MVC.
+- Replace MySQL (MariaDB) with Postgres.
+- Replace `composer`, `npm`, `mod_rewrite` (=Apache), `imagick`, `pdo_mysql`
+  with just `pip` and `npm` (+ sandboxed dependencies).
+- Replace `grunt` with `npm` scripts.
-- Simplify hosting: offer simple self hosted app combinable with reverse proxies
+- Make hosting more flexible: offer simple self hosted app that can be combined with any reverse proxy.
-- Replace MySQL (/ MariaDB) with Postgres
-- Less god damn code!
-24KSLOC?
-For a thing this simple?
-The goal is to fit within 15KSLOC.
-Let's see if I can accomplish this.
+- Reduce codebase size - the original szurubooru was at 30KSLOC (`git line-summary`), let's see how much this can be brought down.